-Rule 29.7: Profit Forecasts
+Rule 29.7: Profit forecasts

-Rule 29.7 is a new requirement for the Panel to be consulted in advance if a valuation contains a profit forecast for the purposes of Rule 28 (e.g., where industry practice is to set out detailed projections of the revenue and cost cash flows used to derive the valuation).
+Rule 29.7 is a new requirement to consult the Panel in advance if a valuation contains a profit forecast under Rule 28 (e.g., where industry practice is to set out detailed projections of the revenue and cost cash flows used to derive the valuation).
 This is most relevant to oil and gas companies, where valuation reports have, in the past, included numbers which, taken together, constituted a profit forecast.

-Rule 29.8: Valuation of Another Party's Assets
+Rule 29.8: Valuation of another party's assets